January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 • Non‑cash incentives attract invested advocates.

-• Ambassador content reduces activation friction for new users.
+• Ambassador assets reduce onboarding friction for new users.

 Actionable takeaways

-4. Provide tools like API access and co‑marketing resources.
+4. Provide tools like co‑marketing resources and API access.

 6. Transparent Performance‑Based Affiliate Model with Real‑Time Analytics